-As in the case of an external reference the AD7854/AD7854L can power up from one of two conditions, power-up after the supplies are connected or power-up from a software power-down.
+As in the case of an external reference, the AD7859/AD7859L can power up from one of two conditions, power-up after the supplies are connected or power-up from hardware/software power-down.

-When using the on-chip reference and powering up when AV{DD} and DV{DD} are first connected, it is recommended that the powerup calibration mode be disabled as explained above.
-When using the on-chip reference, the power-up time is effectively the time it takes to charge up the external capacitor on the REF{IN} / REF{OUT} pin.
+When using the on-chip reference and powering up when AV{DD} and DV{DD} are first connected, it is recommended that the power-up calibration mode be disabled as explained above.
+When using the on-chip reference, the power-up time is effectively the time it takes to charge up the external capacitor on the REF{IN}/REF{OUT} pin.
 This time is given by the equation: